kitsunyan/intel-undervolt/README.md

 ### Applying Configuration

 Run `intel-undervolt read` to read current values and `intel-undervolt apply` to apply configured values.

 You can apply your configuration automatically enabling `intel-undervolt` service.
+Elogind users should pass `yes` to `enable` option in `intel-undervolt.conf`.

 ### Measuring the Power Consumption